Scottish Rite vs York Rite: A Comparison

 The first Christian order in Masonry is the Order of Malta teaches the history of the Maltese Order as inheritors of the crusading Knights Hospitaller.
 The preparatory degree emphasizes the need of faith while the lessons of the Order express examples of love, mercy, and the unfearing and faithful martyrdom of Christianity.

 The Order of the Temple is one of the most impressive ceremonies in all of Masonry and is the true capstone of the American York Rite.
 The candidate represents one seeking admittance as a Knights Templar during the Crusades.
-Many beautiful lessons are given during this ceremony such reminding of us of the mortality of this body, the glorious immortality for those faithful followers, reverence, self-sacrifice, and reminders to Him who suffered upon the Cross are inculcated.
+Many beautiful lessons are given during this ceremony such as reminding us of the mortality of this body, the glorious immortality for those faithful followers, reverence, self-sacrifice, and reminders to Him who suffered upon the Cross are inculcated.
 Once proven worthy the candidate is admitted a Sir Knight of the Valiant and Magnanimous Order of the Temple.

 Chair Degrees and Invitational Bodies